UnseenFaith/komada/README.md

 ### Configuration Options

 - **botToken**: The MFA token for your bot.
-To get this, please see [This discord.js Getting Started Guide](https://eslachance.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version.html), which explains how to create the bot and get the token.
+To get this, please see [This discord.js Getting Started Guide](https://anidiotsguide.gitbooks.io/discord-js-bot-guide/getting-started/the-long-version.html), which explains how to create the bot and get the token.
 - **ownerID**: The User ID of the bot owner - you.
 This gives you the highest possible access to the bot's default commands, including eval!
 To obtain it, enable Developer Mode in Discord, right-click your name and do "Copy ID".
 - **clientID**: The bot's client ID obtained from the same place you got the token.
 It's at the top of the page!
 - **prefix**: The default prefix when the bot first boots up.
 This option becomes useless after first boot, since the prefix is written to the default configuration system.
 - **clientOptions**: These are passed directly to the discord.js library.
 They are optional.
 For more information on which options are available, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/stable/typedef/ClientOptions).
+- **permStructure**: It allows you to configure the permission levels from Komada, with a range of 0-10.
+You can also use `Komada.PermLevels` constructor.

 > Komada automatically detects selfbot mode, and takes appropriate precautions, such as not responding to anyone but yourself.